 Sadly, that general feeling of well-being didn’t extend to my backside.
 My carbon fibre saddle had been tested and found to be comfortable up to about 6 hours and 111 miles but, having had to change my preferred shorts after the second lap, I had discovered the limits of the saddle’s comfort and I was now spending time cycling out of the saddle merely to relieve the pressure and pain.

-The friends I was out in France with had been out for a day’s cycling of their own but now rallied round magnificently.
+The friends I was out in France with had been out for a day’s cycling of their own (odd how none of them fancied a go at the everesting!) but they now rallied round magnificently.
 David rode with me for rep 8 and then Philip proved how good it is to have a doctor in the ranks.
 I was suggesting doing rep 9 and then stopping to eat proper food.
 He recommended eating straight away, as I was probably under-fuelled which was great advice as, by the time we had sat down, I was shivering from mild hypoglycemia.

 Happily, the prescribed croque monsieur (French cheese on toast with ham) and coke worked a treat.
 After Philip rode with me for rep 9, Rosario took over for 10 in the twilight.